The 20 Best Preaxial Polydactyly Type 1 Doctors Near Me in Washington, US

 Offers Telehealth

-Nathan Frost is an Orthopedics provider in Olympia, Washington.
+Nathan Frost is an Orthopedics provider practicing medicine in Olympia, Washington.
 Dr. Frost is rated as an Experienced provider by MediFind in the treatment of Preaxial Polydactyly Type 1.
-His top areas of expertise are Small Patella Syndrome, Sandhaus Ben-Ami Syndrome, Hypoplasia of the Tibia with Polydactyly, Knock Knees, and Osteotomy.
+He is also highly rated in 2 other conditions, according to our data.
+His clinical expertise encompasses Sandhaus Ben-Ami Syndrome, Small Patella Syndrome, Hypoplasia of the Tibia with Polydactyly, Osteotomy, and Tenotomy.

 Experienced in Preaxial Polydactyly Type 1